-Sale earns 1.7 Box-Toppers points for being AL Player of the Day, giving him 16.4 for the season, rising from fourth to second place in Box-Toppers season player rankings.
+Sale earns 1.7 Box-Toppers points for being AL Player of the Day, giving him 15.4 for the season, rising from seventh to third place in Box-Toppers season player rankings.
 He also ranks second among AL pitchers, behind overall leader Luis Severino of the Yankees (16.7 points).

-Scherzer failed in his chance to add to his Box-Toppers point total in his start Sunday.
+Second-ranked player Nationals pitcher Max Scherzer (16.4 points) failed in his chance to add to his Box-Toppers point total in his start Sunday.
 Though his Nationals beat the Braves 6-2, he was not Player of the Game and earned no Box-Toppers points.
 Scherzer had a Box-Toppers game score Sunday of 0.0 (6IP 8H 2R BB 7K W).
 Player of the Day was teammate Bryce Harper, who had a Box-Toppers game score of +2.0 (HR 2-4 2R 2BI).

 Scherzer’s once-commanding lead in Box-Toppers points has dwindled.
 He last earned Player of the Game honors more than a month ago on June 21.
 Then, he only had two players within 5.0 points of his 16.4 point total—Severino at 14.7 and Twins pitcher Jose Berrios at 12.4.
-Now, he has two players ahead of him (Severino at 16.7 and Sale at 16.4) and seven players within 5.0 points of his total.
+Now, he has one player ahead of him (Severino at 16.7) and eight players within 5.0 points of his total.